nikepan/govkbot/README.md

 This is simple VK.com bot API.

-> Now bot not work.
-At 2019-03-01 VK was restrict messages.send for user_tokens.
-But group token has not rights to members of chats.
-In few days I will fix part of functions (receive/send messages by longpoll)
+> At 2019-03-01 VK was restrict messages.send for user_tokens.
+This bot can work with group_token, and access to chat members if has admin rights in chat.

 It can: